-Table 7.
-Challenges of the IDNR according to the 2017 draft Forest and Woodlands Campaign of the Illinois Comprehensive Wildlife Conservation Plan and Strategy.
+Table 6.
+Challenges of the IDNR according to the 2015 Implementation Guide to the Illinois Wildlife Conservation Plan and Strategy, Forests and Woodlands Campaign.

 The actions included within the forest/woodlands campaign section are provided to help guide the next 10 years of implementation.
 While other actions may be needed and larger goals could be set, the campaign prioritizes the actions below as realistic, achievable, and most needed to aid in reaching the overarching goals of for Illinois forest and woodland wildlife resources: